 - Blockwise test run

-- Interrupt test at any block
+- Interruption of test at any block

 - Optional block skip

 - Functions for graphic simulation

-- Measuring the machining time
+- Measurement of machining time

 - Additional status display

 Caution: Danger of collision!

 The TNC cannot graphically simulate all traverse motions actually performed by the machine.
 These include